FAQs of Total Shoulder Replacement Surgery

 Most patients are able to perform simple activities such as eating, dressing and grooming within 2 weeks after surgery.
 Some pain with activity and at night is common for several weeks after surgery.

-Driving a car is not allowed for 2 to 4 weeks after surgery.
+Driving a car is not allowed for 2 to 4 weeks after Total Shoulder Replacement Surgery.

 When will I be able to take a shower?